MagnetoHydrodynamics with chiral anomaly: phases of collective excitations and instabilities: A Kubo formula for chiral magnetic conductivity in CMHD

-where $\<\,B^{i}\, B^{j}\,\>$ denotes the retarded Green's function of $\vB$ in Fourier space. \eqref{sigmaA-Kubo} is different from Kubo formula for $\s_{\rm A}$ in chiral hydrodynamic (c.f.~\cite{Kharzeev:2009pj}) since here $\s_{\rm A}$ is related to the retarded Green's function of the magnetic field.
-The Kubo formula \eqref{sigmaA-Kubo}, which is new in the literature, opens a possibility to compute $\s_{\rm A}$ in chiral systems in which the EM fields are dynamical.
+where $\<\,B^{i}\, B^{j}\,\>$ denotes the retarded Green's function of $\vB$ in Fourier space. \eqref{sigmaA-Kubo} is different from Kubo formula for $\s_{\rm A}$ in usual cases where magnetic field is considered to be non-dynamical (c.f.~\cite{Kharzeev:2009pj}).
+Here $\s_{\rm A}$ is related to the retarded Green's function of the magnetic field.
+The Kubo formula \eq\eqref{sigmaA-Kubo}, which is new in the literature, opens a possibility to compute $\s_{\rm A}$ in chiral systems in which EM fields are dynamical.